Apply for a Grant

 • proposals from historically or currently marginalized groups (for example: owned by, operated by, or serving primarily BIPOC, women, LGBTQIA+ community members);

-• projects taking place in Washington, Lamoille, Orange, or Caledonia County.
+• projects taking place in Washington, Lamoille, Orange, or Caledonia Counties.

 We Will Give Lower Priority To Proposals That Are: